• Skip to primary navigation

 Sweet and Sour Sauce

-• Mix together the flour, egg, cornstarch, salt, baking powder in a bowl.
-Toss the marinated pork pieces in the batter.
-In a wok, heat about 1 cup of oil until hot.
-Fry the battered pork pieces for about 4-5 minutes until the pork cooked and golden brown.
+• Fry Pork - in a wok, heat 1 cup of oil until hot.
+Fry the battered pork pieces in small batches for about 4-5 minutes, until cooked and golden brown.
 Add the pork pieces one at a time, so they don't clump together as they fry.
-Remove and allow to drain on a paper towel on a plate.
-Repeat until all the pork is cooked.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!